 How you can participate

-If you’re interested in sharing your experience of refusing to participate in a group fraud with the researchers, you have two ways of doing so:
+If you’re interested in sharing your experience of refusing to participate in a group fraud or other unethical activity, you have two ways of helping out the researchers:

 1. Interview: Fill out this form and the researchers will contact you for an interview.
 Use this form also if you’re not sure if you qualify for their study.
 Your responses will be kept confidential.